Sharpening Identification in Large Structural VARs Using Narrative Restrictions: Introduction

+To our knowledge, this paper provides the first application of narrative restrictions in a genuinely data-rich environment.
+We demonstrate the practical relevance of the proposed framework using a 39-variable structural VAR for the U.S. economy.
+Building on \cite{arias2025large} and \cite{chan2025rankingrestrictions}, we identify ten structural shocks using a combination of impact sign restrictions, ranking restrictions, and narrative shock restrictions.
+Specifically, our framework enables us to identify financial, demand, investment, monetary policy, fiscal, technology, labor supply, wage bargaining, oil supply, and consumer sentiment shocks.
+We show that narrative restrictions materially sharpen identification and improve the interpretability of structurally distinct disturbances.
+More broadly, our results demonstrate that large-scale structural VARs with tractable narrative restrictions provide a practical and empirically powerful framework for macroeconomic analysis.

-The remainder of this paper is organized as follows.
-Section 2 lays out and discusses the econometric framework.
-Section 3 studies the computational efficiency.
-Section 4 applies the model to the study of \cite{stock2012disentangling} to identify and investigate the effects of five structural shocks on the economy.
+The remainder of the paper is organized as follows.
+Section \ref{emp_framework} presents the econometric framework.
+Section \ref{section_emp_application} contains the empirical application and discusses the identification of the ten structural shocks.
 Section 4 concludes.